Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 REL 407: Religious Studies Capstone II

-After obtaining a religious studies degree, you’ll be prepared to pursue graduate studies or follow a variety of career paths.
+Upon graduation, you’ll be prepared to pursue graduate studies or follow a variety of career paths.
 Popular areas of graduate studies include religion, anthropology and political science.
-You can pursue a career in the public and private sectors in industries, such as journalism, public policy, education and more.
-Examples of potential careers include, but are not limited to:
+You can also pursue a career in the public and private sectors in industries, such as journalism, public policy, education and more.
+Examples of potential careers include, but aren’t limited to:

 Advocate